Best things to do in Krakow: 44 incredible sites to explore

-In the heart of the square you can’t miss St. Mary’s Basilica, you will also hear its hejnal or bugle call from the taller of the two towers.
-The Basilica was built on the foundations of an earlier church leveled by the Mongols and has been reworked over the centuries into the gothic beauty you can now see.
+In the heart of the square, you can’t miss St. Mary’s Basilica, you will also hear its hejnal or bugle call from the taller of the two towers.
+The Basilica was built on the foundations of an earlier church levelled by the Mongols and has been reworked over the centuries into the gothic beauty you can now see.

 The ultimate showpiece of the Basilica is the Gothic altarpiece which is the largest in the world and its figures stand up to 2.7 metres tall.

-Cloth Hall has stood in the centre of the market square since 1257 but the building you see in the square today dates back to the 1500’s and today is a great showcase for many Polish crafts and artisanal work.
-The booths of amber jewelry will have you drooling.
+Cloth Hall has stood in the centre of the market square since 1257 but the building you see in the square today dates back to the 1500s and today is a great showcase for many Polish crafts and artisanal work.
+The booths of amber jewellery will have you drooling.

 Amber is a fossilized resin from the Cretaceous and Paleocene trees.
 The Baltic amber can be as old as ninety million years or as ‘young’ as thirty million years.
 It may contain embedded objects of the same age such as insects or even tiny animals, fragments of plants, and sand (remember Jurassic Park).

-Featuring dominantly Polish 19th-century painting, there are four enormous individual rooms devoted to Polish artists.
+There are over 40 museums in Krakow but if you are an art fan you need to check out the Sukiennice Museum in Krakow.
+Housed above the Cloth Hall the Museum features Polish 19th-century paintings, there are four enormous individual rooms devoted to Polish artists.
 The Bacciarelli Room houses classicist paintings, the Michałowski Room has Romanticism works of art.
-The Siemiradzki Room accommodates nineteenth century artworks, and lastly, the Chełmoński Room has Polish Realism, Impressionism and Symbolism paintings and engravings.
+The Siemiradzki Room accommodates nineteenth-century artworks, and lastly, the Chełmoński Room has Polish Realism, Impressionism and Symbolism paintings and engravings.

 This is the oldest part of Poland’s ancient university Jagiellonian founded in the 13th century.
 If you are visiting Old Town you can take a tour of the Collegium Maius where Copernicus was a student and see the instruments and globes from the time he was a student here.